Student Advisors

 What does Skills Recognition mean?
 What do I need to do to get my skills recognised?

 Skills Recognition is an acknowledgement of the skills you have learned from your work, from life experience, or from any previous training.
-Undertaking Skills Recognition means you can gain either a part or full qualification without having to re-learn things you already know.
+Undertaking Skills Recognition means you can gain either a part or full qualification without having to study things you already know.

 How can I change my program within CIT?